Course Name

 I. Principle 16: Social responsibility

-He is also the Chairman of the Board of the Good Governance Advocates and Practitioners of the Philippines (GGAPP), an association of professionals involved or working in the Ethics, Corporate Governance and Compliance space.
-He was the organization's founding president.
+He is the current Chairman of the Board of the Good Governance Advocates and Practitioners of the Philippines (GGAPP), an association of professionals working in the Corporate Governance, Ethics and Compliance space.
+He is also the former Vice President for Technical Programs of the Integrity Initiative, Inc.

-He obtained his Bachelor's Degree (1989) and Juris Doctor (1995) from the Ateneo de Manila University.
+Atty.
+Festin obtained his AB (1989) and Juris Doctor (1995) from the Ateneo de Manila University.
 He was admitted to the Philippine bar in 1996.